QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2025-05-15-azure-function-authentication-from-an-azure-runbook.md

 ## Background

-I have a customer who I helped previously build simple tools for automation of their infrastructure due to new customers coming in to their multi tenant solution.
-As part of the infrastructure they may need one or more of:
+I have a customer who I helped previously build simple tools for automation of their infrastructure.
+Their configuration and infrastructure changes through this automation due to them onboaring their new customers to their solution in which their customers can then self service a lot of the platform.
+As part of the infrastructure configuration management they may need one or more of:

 - DNS records
-- tenant configuration in a database
+- tenant configuration in some central database
-- new databases
+- New databases
 - keycloak organizations
 - Azure web app custom hostname with certificate binding

-This has worked well and good but they recently wanted to add some functionality and used Azure functions for, intending to migrate my old powershell scripts from runbooks to there to build a more powerful and flexible dashboard.
+This has worked well and good but they recently wanted to add some functionality to the automation.
+For this they chose Azure functions, intending to migrate away from my old powershell scripts, thus unlocking a more powerful and flexible admin dashboard.
 This dashboard app will for obvious reasons have a nicer time invoking Azure functions than Azure automation runbooks.

+Running their function with Invoke-RestMethod returned a 401 and they asked me for some help.

-Naïvly I just thought I would use something like `Connect-AzAccount` in directly in powershell and set the tenant and subscription - or use `az account get-access-token` to get something I could use to make the request, but I was met by failure.
+Naïvly I tought that I could just use something like `Connect-AzAccount` directly in powershell and set the tenant and subscription - or use `az account get-access-token` to get something I could use to make the request, but I was met by failure.

 ``` powershell
 $AzureFunctionUrl = "https://somefunction-somenounce.region.azurewebsites.net/api/SomeFunction"